 Over the past 12 months the Computer Sciences Department at ACC has been developing 24 competency based courses in the area of computer programming.
 Successful students will be able to move as quickly as they are able through the offerings as they are launched.

-- Rolling start and end dates: As of August 26, 2013 students have been able to initiate coursework at 4 week intervals.
+- Rolling start and end dates: As of August 26, 2013 students have been able to initiate coursework at the 16, 12 and 8 week start dates.
 In some cases; because of prior experience or self study, a student may move through the modules in far less than the standard semester — and begin another course.

 - Support - APT Program participants can elect to be paired with an APT Student Support Specialist to sustain motivation.